 The discussion about lesbian, gay, bisexual, and transgender acceptance often begins with conversations with those closest to us—our families.

-But in some households, cultural barriers create obstacles that can seem too big to overcome, making it nearly impossible for some LGBT people to share with their families who they truly are and the daily struggles they face as members of the LGBT community.
+But in some households, cultural barriers create obstacles that can seem too big to overcome, making it nearly impossible for some LGBTQ people to share with their families who they truly are and the daily struggles they face as members of the LGBTQ community.

-In many Latino households, cultural barriers prevent families from fully accepting and embracing their LGBT family members.
-Too often, these barriers mean that LGBT youth are cut off from their families when they need them the most, and families lack even the most basic information about how to be supportive of an LGBT child.
+In many Latino households, cultural barriers prevent families from fully accepting and embracing their LGBTQ family members.
+Too often, these barriers mean that LGBTQ youth are cut off from their families when they need them the most, and families lack even the most basic information about how to be supportive of an LGBTQ child.

 Proyecto Poderoso, a joint project of the National Center for Lesbian Rights and California Rural Legal Assistance , sought to build a dialogue that would help close this gap in Spanish-speaking Latino households.
 In partnership with San Francisco State University’s Family Acceptance Project and Radio Bilingüe, we’re launching the on-air premiere of our radionovela series, a Spanish-language soap opera that will air on Radio Bilingüe stations across California from February 11 through March 31.
 Even if you don’t live in California, you can listen to podcasts of the radionovela that will be available on www.RadioBilingüe.org.

 We used a classic medium in the form of a radionovela—similar to those popular during the Golden Age of Radio—to break down the walls of communication, helping Latino families begin conversations on issues they otherwise would never talk about.
 We hope that the series can provide them with a greater understanding of the hurt and damage experienced by LGBTQ adults, children, and youth who don’t have their family’s full, loving support and acceptance.